Lecture 3: Side effects, type classes, and monads

 Syntax:

-, Agda will automatically resolve the argument if there is a unique instance of the right type in scope.
+{{x : A}} → ...instance ...When using a function of type {{x : A}} → B, Agda will automatically resolve the argument if there is a unique instance of the right type in scope.

 record Print {ℓ} (A : Set ℓ) : Set ℓ where field print : A → String open Print {{...}} -- print : {{r : Print A}} → A → String instance PrintBool : Print Bool print {{PrintBool}} true = "true" print {{PrintBool}} false = "false" PrintString : Print String print {{PrintString}} x = x testPrint : String testPrint = (print true) ++ (print "a string")